astropy/astropy-tutorials/tutorials/01-conda_astropy_install.rst

 for Python.
 The `Python Package Index <https://pypi.org/>`__ project also provides a package management program called `pip <https://pypi.org/project/pip/>`__.

-Generally, you should pick one package management program and stick to it.
+Generally, you should pick one package management system and stick to it.
 However, there may be cases where a package is available with ``pip`` and not ``conda``, or vice versa.

 With Anaconda, you can still use ``pip`` to download and install software within the conda environment of your choice.
+However, conflicts may arise if you ``pip install`` a package that has already been installed with ``conda``, or vice versa.
+So once you use ``pip`` to install a package, you should use ``pip`` to update and manage that package.

-Conflicts may arise if you ``pip install`` a package that has already been installed with ``conda``, or vice versa.
+**In particular, we recommend using `pip` to manage the `astroquery` package.** This library is under continuous development.
+The latest versions and bug-fixes are more readily available with ``pip``, because it takes a long time for the ``conda`` distribution to update.

 Further documentation on this topic is available on the `conda package management documentation